DesyncTheThird/corne-keymap/readme.md

 I find it difficult to press upper row keys with my pinkies and end up alt fingering them with my ring fingers, which introduces some SFBs (`BL`, `BR`) with the default Graphite layout.
 So, `J` and `B` have been moved off the outer top row; `B` has also been placed next to `C` to make the common `B_C` string not a skipgram.
 Also, I don't like `E` on the ring finger, so `HEIA` is used over `HAEI`.

+> [!NOTE]
-> ℹ️ Note that this keymap internally uses a QWERTY layer (specifically, the `_BASIC` layer) for combos, so this Base layer can be modified easily without needing any changes to combo code.
+> The keymap internally uses a QWERTY layer (specifically, the `_BASIC` layer) for combo tracking, so this `Base` layer can be modified easily without needing any changes to combo code.

->
+> [!WARNING]
-> ⚠️ However, per-key mod-tap settings and Chordal Hold will still need to be handled separately if home row mods are changed.
+> However, per-key mod-tap settings and Chordal Hold config will still need to be handled separately if home row mods are changed.

 `Comma`, `Dot`, `Scln`, `Colon`, `Dash`, and `Exlm` are compressed together or omitted, as they accessible from combos near or on the home row.
 (These combos are accessible on almost every layer.) `Hash` is also included on base layer as I use it as a LaTeX [snippet trigger]((https://gist.github.com/DesyncTheThird/0c7a18dc6bedaf27e2627c07f0c53e17))/(reverse) leader key.